 As a zero-carb beer, 'Next' speaks to a new generation of drinkers that refuse to be weighed down.
 That refuse to be boxed in by societal norms and expectations about how they should live their lives.
 A generation that wants the freedom to explore.
 To go where they want.
 When they want.
 In the way they want.

 This film perfectly encapsulates that sense of freedom.
 That desire to break free.
-From camera to casting, script to set design, we'll look to defy convention, and dare I say think 'outside the box', with a spot that looks and feels as fresh as the product at the heart of it.
+From camera to casting and script to set design, we'll look to defy convention and, dare I say, think 'outside the box'.

 Tone